 - 1. To count as a valid download, the ID3 tag plus enough of the podcast content to play for 1 minute should have been downloaded. - 2.
-ID3 size recommendation since the ID3 file size various quite significantly, each publisher should measure the ID3 tag file size for each podcast.
-To be more efficient in cases where the ID3 size doesn't change, the publisher could set a size for the show/program and whenever the artwork changes, re-calculate the size.

-3. Content size recommendation - the size of the download for 1 minute of content will vary based on a number of factors.
+ID3 size recommendation since the ID3 file size can vary quite significantly, each publisher should measure the ID3 tag file size for each podcast.
+To be more efficient in cases where the ID3 size doesn't change, the publisher could set a size for the show/program and whenever the artwork changes, re-calculate the size. - 3.
+Content size recommendation the size of the download for 1 minute of content will vary based on the bitrate used and the amount of bytes ID3 headers consume.
 So our recommendation is for the publisher to calculate this size for each show.